somaproject/acqboard/docs/hw/hwio.rst

 JTAG port
 ----------

-The JTAG port (figure \ref{jtag}) is the standard 14-pin 2mm-pitch JTAG connector for Xilinx FPGAs, allowing both programming of the on-board flash and debugging.
+The JTAG port is the standard 14-pin 2mm-pitch JTAG connector for Xilinx FPGAs, allowing both programming of the on-board flash and debugging.
+This mates with any of the Xilinx programming cables, such as the Xilinx Parallel Cable IV :bibcite:`Xilinx_Parallel_2004`.

 .. figure:: enclosure.back.jtag.svg
    :autoconvert:

-   The JTAG port.
+   The JTAG port, which conforms to the standard Xilinx pinout.

 Optical Fiber IO
 --------------------

-The optical fiber interface takes two 1-mm visible-light wavelength plastic optical fibers.
-These are color-coded by TX and RX ends to avoid polarity mistakes.
+The optical fiber interface takes two 1-mm 650nm wavelength plastic optical fibers.
+The receiver and transmitter colorings match up with the associated ends of the plastic optical fiber, eliminating polarity mistakes.

 .. figure:: enclosure.back.fiber.svg
    :autoconvert: